1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Local time depends on the position of the sun at a given longitude.

-52. Every 15° of longitude corresponds to a time difference of:
+52. Every 15° of longitude corresponds to a time difference of_____________.

 A) 10 minutes